NebulousLabs/Sia/doc/File Contract Negotiation.md

 1. The renter makes an RPC to the host, opening a connection.
 The connection deadline should be at least 360 seconds.

-2. The host sends the renter the most recent copy of its settings.
+2. The host sends the renter the most recent copy of its settings, signed.
 If the host is not accepting new file contracts, the connection is closed.

 # Witholding the signature is not strictly necessary, but if the signature is
 # not withheld, the host has not yet committed to accepting the file contract,